quintel/etsource/README.md

 of the supplier node.
 This may change in the future, and presently nothing will break if you put an edge in the wrong subdirectory.

-#### ./energy_balances (regional)

-Raw energy balance data from the IEA; can be read by Excel.
-Normally you won't edit these by hand but will simply overwrite the old file with a new one when the IEA releases new data.
-Each file is *regional* and the name matches the region to which it applies.

 #### ./gqueries (global)

 ActiveDocuments detailing the queries which may be performed on ETEngine by application such as ETModel and ETFlex.
 The subdirectories have no significance except to keep things organised.

-#### ./import

-Files used by Atlas [when importing][import] older "legacy" InputExcel output files into the new ActiveDocument format.

 #### ./inputs (global)